ucsb-cs8-f18/ucsb-cs8-f18.github.io/_lectures/lect10.md

         - UTF-8 is the most popular format in today's web browsers
         - Allows us to represent MANY characters from multiple languages

+TERMS:

    	File: A document
-    Directory: A folder containing files and other folders File System: Collection of all the files and folders on the computer
+    Directory: A folder containing files and other folders File System: Collection of all the files and folders on the computer, organized in a heirarchy
     For this class, we'll deal with reading and writing files that are in the same directory as our .py file (known as our "working directory"
         - This makes our lives much easier

 The Unix File system:
-- Files are stored in directories, directories are stored in other directories.
-In unix the topmost directory stores all other directories and files.
-This directory is called the root (denoted by /)
+- In unix the directory at the highest level of the hierarchy is called the root (denoted by /).
+All other directories and files are stored within the root
+- Path: The path is a sequence (of directories) that specifies the location of a file or directory within the file system.
+For example, /Users/diba/ says that the directory diba is within the directory Users which is within the root

+	* An ABSOLUTE path describes the location of a file or directory starting with the root (/)
+	* A RELATIVE path describes the location of a file relative to the current directory.
+For example ./cs8/lab05/ (Here './' stands for "current directory" )

 - You can move through the unix file system via the command line (instead of using the graphical interface)
 - Few useful unix commands
   - pwd (path to your current working directory)